 \begin{definition} Let $\Ndmin \subset \Vmin$ be the set of \emph{nodes}, i.e. vertices with degree $\geq 3$.
 Let $\E\subset \Vmin$ be the set of \emph{ends}, i.e. vertices of degree $1$. \end{definition}

-\begin{lemma} An invariant vertex has at most one noninvariant neighbor in $\Gamin$.
-Furthermore, a connected component of the complement of $\Upsilon$ in $\Gamin$ is a bamboo, that is, a string of vertices, as shown in \cref{fig:redinv}. \end{lemma}
+This notion of node is used in some classical references as in \cite{neuwahl}.
+Sometimes the corresponding divisors are referred to as {\em branching} or {\em rupture}. \begin{lemma} An invariant vertex has at most one non-invariant neighbor in $\Gamin$.
+Furthermore, a connected component of the complement of $\Upsilon$ in $\Gamin$ is a bamboo, that is, a string of vertices, as shown in red on the left part of \cref{fig:redinv}. \end{lemma}

 \begin{proof} This statement can be seen to follow from the explicit process of resolving a plane curve.
 Alternatively, we can use induction, see \cref{block:Z_induction} for notation.
-If $\Xi$ is a component of $\Gamin \setminus \Upsilon$, then $\Xi$ is either the induced subgraph on the vertices in $\V' \setminus \V_\Upsilon$, or we have $\V_\Xi \subset \Vmin \setminus \V'$.
-In the first case, the component $\Xi$ has precisely one neighbor, which does not have other noninvariant neighbors.
+If $\Xi$ is a connected component of $\Gamin \setminus \Upsilon$, then $\Xi$ is either the induced subgraph on the vertices in $\V' \setminus \V_\Upsilon$, or we have $\V_\Xi \subset \Vmin \setminus \V'$.
+In the first case, the connected component $\Xi$ has precisely one neighbor, which does not have other non-invariant neighbors.
 In the second case, use induction. \end{proof}